odemakov/scriptflow/README.md

-# Script-flow is yet another script framework
+# Scriptflow is yet another script framework

-**Script-flow** is a lightweight, one-file solution designed to simplify script management, execution, monitoring and alerting(TODO).
+**Scriptflow** is a lightweight, one-file solution designed to simplify script management, execution, monitoring and alerting(TODO).
 It provides an easy-to-use interface for running scripts, collecting and viewing logs and exit statuses.
 Based on PocketBase v0.23 with simple Vue app as UI embeded in sinlge binary file.

 ## Features